ferrants/weddingwebsite/details.md

 - [Lagoon Park](http://www.lagoonpark.com/) is about 45 minute drive north from Snowbird and is a fun amusement and water park.
 - National Parks in Southern Utah are 3-6 hours away to the south and include [Arches](https://www.nps.gov/arch/index.htm), [Canyonlands](https://www.nps.gov/cany/index.htm), [Zion](https://www.nps.gov/zion/index.htm), [Bryce](https://www.nps.gov/brca/index.htm), [Capitol Reef](https://www.nps.gov/care/index.htm).
 - The Uinta National Forest is about an hour to the East and has a ton of trails.
 [Notch Lake](https://www.alltrails.com/trail/us/utah/notch-lake) is one of our favorites.
 - There is a huge network of hiking and mountain biking trails, [this map](http://map.mountaintrails.org/) can show you most of them, AllTrails also has a bunch of good trail suggestions.
+One of our favorite quick hikes is to the peak of 10420, at the top of Guardsman's Pass in Big Cottonwood Canyon.